18F/guides/README.md

 4. Open http://localhost:8080

 ### Accessiblity Scanning
 We use `pa11y-ci` is used to scan for accessibility issues.
-The scan runs as part of our CI setup (see .github/workflows/pull-request.yml) on every pull request, but it can also be run locally.
+The scan runs as part of our CI setup (see the [pull-request.yml workflow](.github/workflows/pull-request.yml)) on every pull request, but it can also be run locally.
 To run locally, type:

 ```
 npm run test:pa11y-ci